SwezyDev/MultiExodus/README.md

 ├─ LICENSE ➔ License file
 ├─ MultiExodus.sha256 ➔ SHA256 file for Auto-Updater
 ├─ README.md ➔ Read me file
-└─ main.py ➔ Start the Application
+├─ main.py ➔ Start the Application
+└─ requirements.txt ➔ Packages that are required to run the Application
 ```

 ---